tu-studio/osc-kreuz/docs/docs/configuration.md

 | `format` | only used when `type`=`position`, chooses the datatype of the positional data sent to this path |

 Data is sent to clients with the index of the source as the first parameter, followed by the positional or gain data.

+### Receiver: `twonder`

+With this Receiver type the OSC-Kreuz can take the role of cwonder as central connection place for rendering WFS using [twonder](https://github.com/tu-studio/wonder). `twonder` connections can be directly specified using the `hosts`, however twonders can also connect to the OSC-Kreuz using the [subscription protocol](./osc-paths.md#subscription-protocol).
+Multicast is also supported, this way twonder clients connect once to the OSC-kreuz to get the current positions and the room polygon, all messages following that are supplied to all listening twonders using multicast.
+Wonder rendering needs information about the room layout in order to allow rendering focused sources within the room, to facilitate this, the `room_polygon` as well as the `room_name` global variables have to be set.

+An additional option is added to the settings called `multicast`, if this is set to true, and the hostname is set to a multicast IP address, the OSC-Kreuz can message the twonders using multicast.

+The `updateinterval` also translates to the interpolation time used by twonder.

+If multicast is disabled, connected twonders will be saved in files in `.local/state/osc-kreuz/` to enable reconnection when restarting OSC-Kreuz.